itmayziii/gatsby-plugin-no-javascript/README.md

 * :warning: Make sure you enter a string 'a-string' instead of JS regexp like `/a-string/`, Gatsby has trouble handing off regular expressions to plugins.
 The string you pass in will be handled as a regular expression for you.

+`excludePaths`: `string[] (optional)`
+* An array of paths that are to be excluded from removing all the JS.
+The code runs a "contains" so this can be used to block a directory and all subdirectories, or to get as specific as you want

 ## When do I use this plugin?

 Use this plugin if you want to remove the javascript that comes out of the box with Gatsby.
 This is useful if your site is truly a static site with no interactivity or maybe the